Skip to main content

 In addition, hydrogen flames radiate little infrared (IR) heat, but substantial ultraviolet (UV) radiation.
 This means that when someone is very close to a hydrogen flame, there is little sensation of heat, making inadvertent contact with the flame a significant concern.
 UV overexposure is also a concern, since it can result in sunburn-like effects.

-If a large hydrogen cloud comes into contact with an ignition source, ignition will result in the flame flashing back to the source of the hydrogen.
+If a large hydrogen cloud comes into contact with an ignition source, ignition will likely result in the flame flashing back to the source of the hydrogen.
 In open spaces with no confinement, flames will propagate through a flammable hydrogen-air cloud at several meters per second, and even more rapidly if the cloud is above ambient temperature.
 The result is a rapid release of heat, but little overpressure, and the combustion product is steam.
 It should be noted that hydrogen combustion is more rapid than combustion of other fuels.
 A hydrogen cloud will burn within seconds, and all of the energy of the cloud will be released.

 Liquid Hydrogen Expansion